-On the four-year anniversary of Fran's tragic death in Dubai, we deeply bow our heads in respect and heartfelt awe of his life and legacy and of his family.
+On the fifth-year anniversary of Fran's tragic death in Dubai, we deeply bow our heads in respect and heartfelt awe of his life and legacy and of his family.
 It is for very good reason that the Crippen Family is rightly called the First Family of Swimming in the United States.

 Thinking about what Fran had been lobbying before his death for FINA-sanctioned and FINA-officiated races, we recall that FINA decision-makers have always pointed out that they must consult with experts in the field first to determine safety standards.
 In their opinion, experts are medical professionals and researchers.

 In contrast, we strongly believe the true experts in the world of marathon swimming are the swimmers themselves.
 In our opinion, FINA and other governing bodies around the world should listen and learn - first and foremost - from these experts, the athletes.
 It is what Fran always wanted and pushed for - and what is right.